buildingblocs/2021/about/index.md

 ### We have a Discord server!

-We will be posting regular updates through the server and it would be the easiest and quickest way to get the most up-to-date information regarding upcoming BuildingBloCS events and workshops (Discord link will be sent to you upon signing up)
+We will be posting regular updates through the server and it will be the easiest and quickest way to get the most up-to-date information regarding upcoming BuildingBloCS events and workshops (Discord link will be sent to you upon signing up)

 <a class="btn brand" href="{{ site.baseurl }}/join-us/">Sign up now!</a>